nbulischeck/tyton/README.md

 **Zeroed Process Inodes**: Search through `/proc` for all `linux_dirent` structures and examine the inodes to find any set to 0.
 An inode of 0 is typically ignored from directory listings which makes it a good candidate for rootkits to set directories to in order to hide their files.

 **Process Fops Hooking**: Open the `/proc` file pointer and check to see if any file operations (namely `iterate`) point outside the core kernel text section.

+**Interrupt Descriptor Table Hooking**: Search through the interrupt descriptor table to see if any entries point outside the core kernel text section.
+If they do not point within the core kernel text section, it is likely that they have been hooked but to make sure we search all loaded modules to verify this.